 Uniformed Street Division

-In addition to being qualified in the Uniform Division the Motorcycle Unit that provides motorcycle escort duty for events, perform traffic control, and parade duty for the Sheriff.
-Motorcycles marked units owned and maintained by each motor-officer again at no expense to the public.
+In addition to being qualified in the Uniform Division the Motorcycle Unit provides motorcycle escort duty for events, perform traffic control, and parade duty for the Sheriff.
+Motorcycles marked units are owned and maintained by each motor-officer, again at no expense to the public.

 The Firearms Unit is the professional training unit of the organization.
 Instructors are professionally trained and give modern law enforcement training to new recruits, mandatory updates, and annual firearm qualifications to existing deputies.
 Training consists of a rigid police training curriculum administered by certified professionals.
-Deputy’s train in handcuffing, edge weapon defense with dis-arm and retention techniques, PPCT Pressure Point Control Techniques, OC (oleoresin capsicum spray), use of the asp/baton, arresting techniques and firearms.
-Firearms training is an intensive and mandatory requirement.
-It consists of 70 hours of Certified Instructor Qualified level leadership.
-Training is a six month program completed with evening training.
+Deputies are train in handcuffing, edge weapon defense with dis-arm and retention techniques, PPCT (Pressure Point Control Techniques), OC (oleoresin capsicum spray), use of the asp/baton, arresting techniques, firearms and Tasers.
+Firearms training is an intensive and a mandatory requirement.
+It consists of 80+ hours of Certified Instructor Qualified level leadership.
+Training is a six-month program completed with evening training.

 Internal Affairs Division

 The Internal Affairs Unit is responsible for the background checks and administration of badges, identification and equipment for the department and members.
 All Uniformed Division members are given complete background checks and NCIC clearance.

 General Reserve Division